Salix-OS/blog.salixos.org/content/post/new-blog.md

 [tweaked it a bit](https://github.com/gapan/hugo-theme-even) to match Salix aesthetics and just went with it.

-Github Pages was not a real option until a few months, when they added support for HTTPS for all sites with a custom domain that are hosted there.
+Github Pages was not a real option until a few months ago, when they added support for HTTPS for all sites with a custom domain that are hosted there.
 I could have always uploaded the blog at one of our servers, but not having to maintain yet another thing is always nice.
 In fact, I'm